Program Director: Alescia L. DeVasher Bethea

-- While a BSN is preferred, the ADU Nurse Anesthesia Program also accepts applicants who have a BS in a related field and an AS in Nursing.
+- While a BSN is preferred, the AHU Nurse Anesthesia Program also accepts applicants who have a BS in a related field and an AS in Nursing.
 Related fields may include biology, chemistry, exercise physiology, or respiratory therapy.
 Degrees must have been obtained from regionally accredited institutions.

-(If an applicant is currently enrolled at a regionally accredited institution and is scheduled to complete a degree prior to the anticipated enrollment at ADU’s DNAP program, he or she must provide a current transcript prior to an admission interview, and then provide a final official transcript upon completion of the degree and prior to enrollment.)
+(If an applicant is currently enrolled at a regionally accredited institution and is scheduled to complete a degree prior to the anticipated enrollment at AHU’s DNAP program, he or she must provide a current transcript prior to an admission interview, and then provide a final official transcript upon completion of the degree and prior to enrollment.)

 5. Submit evidence of completion of all pre-requisite courses.
 All pre-requisite courses must be at least three credits and completed with a grade of B or better within five years prior to the application deadline (unless noted otherwise).

 - Pre-requisites for 2019-2022 DNAP Cohort (application deadline 7/1/2018):

 - Statistics - prior to application deadline, with completion of STAT 215 Elementary Statistics (or equivalent) by December 31 of the year prior to enrollment in the DNAP program

 - Chemistry (Prefer Biochemistry or Organic Chemistry), with completion by December 31 of the year prior to enrollment in the DNAP program

 - Pre-requisites for 2020-2023 DNAP Cohort (application deadline 7/1/2019):